boblauer/trim-keys/README.md

 `npm install trim-keys`

 ## Environment Support ##
-TimeZoneDate has been tested in Node, IE9+, Chrome, Firefox, and Opera.
+trim-keys has been tested in Node, IE9+, Chrome, Firefox, and Opera.

 ## Usage ##
 ```javascript